KubeOps/gitlab-chart/doc/charts/registry/README.md

 allow for simple scaling of instances, while allowing for [rolling-update](https://kubernetes.io/docs/tutorials/kubernetes-basics/update-intro/)s.

 This chart makes use of only two secrets:
-- `certificate`: A secret that will contain the public certificate bundle to verify the authentication tokens provided by the associated GitLab instance(s).
+- `global.registry.certificate.secret`: A global secret that will contain the public certificate bundle to verify the authentication tokens provided by the associated GitLab instance(s).
 See [documentation](https://docs.gitlab.com/ee/administration/container_registry.html#disable-container-registry-but-use-gitlab-as-an-auth-endpoint) on using GitLab as an auth endpoint.